shaunsmith/functionslab-disney/6-Container-as-Function.md

 With the function deployed let's invoke it to make sure it's working as expected.
 You'll need a jpeg or png file so either find one on your machine or download one.
-If you've cloned this lab's Git repo you can use the `3x3.jpg` image that has a height and width of 3 pixels.
+If you've cloned this lab's Git repo you can use the `3x3.jpg` image that has a height and width of 3 pixels, or you can download it from the `images` folder in github.

 ![](images/userinput.png)
 >```